emacs-mirror/emacs/mps/readme.txt

     cl /O2 /c mps.c     Windows (with Microsoft SDK or Visual Studio 2010)

 This will produce an object file you can link with your project.
-For details of how to configure the MPS, build libraries and tests, use IDEs, autoconf, etc. see `Building the MPS <manual/build.txt>`__.
+For details of how to configure the MPS, build the manual, libraries and tests, use IDEs, autoconf, etc. see `Building the MPS
+<manual/build.txt>`__.

 For an example of using the MPS, see the `Scheme interpreter example <example/scheme/>`_.